OpenConceptLab/oclweb2/README.md

 A deployment release will be automatically created and pushed to the staging environment.

+#### Major/minor version increase

+In order to increase major/minor version you need to set the new version in [package.json](package.json).
+Alongside you need to login to our CI and update the next release version on a deployment plan [here](https://ci.openmrs.org/deploy/config/configureDeploymentProjectVersioning.action?id=205619202) with the same value.

 ### Deployment

 In order to deploy please trigger the deployment [here](https://ci.openmrs.org/deploy/viewDeploymentProjectEnvironments.action?id=205619202).